 Credit ratings provide a useful comparison when comparing fixed income products, however, it is important to step past the simplistic final grading and understand what a credit rating actually means

 With structured financial products like Residential Mortgage Backed Securities (RMBS) often trading at wide premiums to equivalently rated corporate paper, to understand their quality and potential relative value, we need to examine what their ratings are telling us.

-This article will step you through the basic process ratings agencies apply, using the recently issued Pepper Residential Securities Trust No. 12 as an example, showing the substantial amounts of housing market stress that even sub-investment grade RMBS are designed to withstand.
+This article will step you through the basic process ratings agencies apply.
+The Pepper Residential Securities Trust No. 12 is used as an example to show the substantial amounts of housing market stress that even sub investment grade RMBS are designed to withstand.

 How do the ratings agencies assess RMBS?